Backup and Restore

 • You cannot do a backup from one version of Catalyst Center and restore it to another version of Catalyst Center.
 You can only restore a backup to an appliance that is running the same Catalyst Center software release with the same first four digits and the same application versions as the appliance from which the backup was taken.
 To view the current applications and versions, choose System > Software Management and click Currently Installed Applications.

-• You can restore a backup to a Catalyst Center appliance with a different IP address.
+• The procedure for migration scenarios 2, 3, 5, and 8 describe how to restore a backup to a Catalyst Center appliance with a different IP address.
 This situation could happen if the IP address is changed on Catalyst Center and you need to restore from an older system.

 Important